Arthur Pinajian

-Arthur A. (Art) Pinajian was an Armenian American artist and comic book creator.
+Arthur A. (Art) Pinajian (March 28, 1914 – August 19, 1999) was an Armenian American comic book writer.
 He was active as a comic book creator from the late 1930s throughout the 1950s, during the Golden Age of Comic Books, and as an artist from the 1950s until his death in 1999.
 He was a member of the Eisner-Iger Studio in 1938-39 and of Funnies, Inc. in 1939-42.
 Pinajian created the Quality Comics characters Madame Fatal and the Invisible Hood, also known as Hooded Justice and Invisible Justice.

 Early life

-Pinajian grew up in an Armenian community in West Hoboken, New Jersey (now Union City, New Jersey), and was a self-trained cartoonist.
+Born in 1914, Pinajian grew up in an Armenian community in West Hoboken, New Jersey (now Union City, New Jersey), and was a self-trained cartoonist.
 His parents survived the 1915 Armenian genocide and subsequently made their way to the United States.
 Pinajian's poetic color combinations are linked to the tonalities of his fellow Armenian, Arshile Gorky.